josephmachado/simple_dbt_project/sde_dbt_tutorial/dbt_packages/dbt_utils/.github/pull_request_template.md

 This is a:
+- [ ] documentation update
-- [ ] bug fix PR with no breaking changes — please ensure the base branch is `master`
+- [ ] bug fix with no breaking changes
-- [ ] new functionality — please ensure the base branch is the latest `dev/` branch
+- [ ] new functionality
-- [ ] a breaking change — please ensure the base branch is the latest `dev/` branch
+- [ ] a breaking change

+All pull requests from community contributors should target the `main` branch (default).

 ## Description & motivation
 <!---